 The CPI unit value for July 1, 2017 is $2,202.
+The unit value for July 1, 2018 will be calculated in April 2018.
 The Guidelines for Awarding Career Progress Increments are provided below.

 - General Information